ResponsibleAILab/LitAI/README.md

 literature, including text, tables, figures, and references, present significant challenges.
-This paper introduces LitAI, a novel approach that employs readily available generative AI tools to enhance multimodal information retrieval from literature docu- ments.
-By integrating tools such as optical character recognition (OCR) with generative AI services, LitAI facilitates the retrieval of text, tables, figures, and references from PDF documents.
+This paper introduces LitAI, a novel approach that employs readily available generative AI tools to enhance multimodal information retrieval from literature documents.
+By integrating tools such as optical character recognition
+(OCR) with generative AI services, LitAI facilitates the retrieval of text, tables, figures, and references from PDF documents.
 We have developed specific prompts that leverage in-context learning